Waerenga-a-Hika: The Hinge of Fate

 Before the siege, Waerenga-a-Hika was a place of safety, gathering, and strategy.
 Around 800 people — including many wāhine and tamariki — sought protection inside the pā.
 They were holding fast to our own systems of authority, spirituality, and political autonomy.
 When Crown forces, supported by allied groups, moved in on 17 November 1865, they came with a clear purpose: to impose control over Tūranga and dismantle Māori self-determination.

 The Crown seized Bishop Williams’ house and turned it into a firing platform.
 For nearly a week, the pā faced constant gunfire, day and night.
-People were outgunned, “indifferently armed”, but determined.
+Our people were outgunned, “indifferently armed”, but determined.
 They adapted where they could, even reusing bullets fired into the pā.
 The courage shown during those days remains one of the most powerful examples of Tūranga strength.

 By 22 November, with a makeshift artillery gun turned on the pā, many inside chose to surrender to protect the lives of their whānau.
 Around 400 men, women, and children came out, asking only that their lives be spared.
 Others escaped out the back under Anaru Matete’s guidance.
-More than 70 of Māori lay dead inside the pā
+By the time the guns fell silent, more than 71 of our tīpuna lay dead inside the pā — a loss still carried by Tūranga whānau today.

 The Aftermath: Confiscation and Control

-Once the pā fell, Crown-aligned forces looted the area, damaging both Māori communities and nearby settlers.
+Once the pā fell, Crown-aligned forces looted the area, causing further harm to our people and our whenua.
 Prisoners were taken to local redoubts while officials decided their fate.
 Despite assurances, hundreds — including wāhine and tamariki — were deported to Wharekauri under harsh conditions and without trial.

 This was the moment the Crown’s control over Tūranga was cemented.
 Lands were confiscated, renamed, and pushed through colonial courts.
 Whānau were displaced, and Māori authority was aggressively undermined.
-This is why we call Waerenga-a-Hika the hinge of fate — it was beginning of a series of events where Crown power took hold, and our people were forcibly displaced.
+This is why we call Waerenga-a-Hika the hinge of fate — the beginning of a series of events where Crown power took hold, and our people were forcibly displaced.

 Collective Values Forged from Injustice